Table of Contents

-The Masjid Al Haram is in Makkah houses a significant number of Ziyarah such as Kaaba, Kiswa, Hajr-e-Aswad, Maqam-e-Ibrahim and Safa and Marwa.
-Almost the whole city of Makkah during the time of Prophet Muhammad S.A.W is right now within in Masjid-al-Haram.
+Masjid Al Haram in Makkah houses a significant number of Ziyarah such as Kaaba, Kiswa, Hajr-e-Aswad, Maqam-e-Ibrahim and Safa and Marwa.
+Almost the whole city of Makkah during the time of Prophet Muhammad ﷺ is right now within in Masjid-al-Haram.

 Masjid e Aisha

-Masjid e Aisha is the second largest mosque of Makkah and a must visit Ziyarat place in Makkah which can accommodate 47,084 worshipers.
-It is the spot from where pilgrims assume Ihram for their Umrah.
+Masjid e Aisha is the second largest mosque of Makkah and a must-visit Ziyarat place in Makkah that can accommodate 47,084 worshipers.
+It is the spot from where pilgrims living in Makkah assume Ihram for their Umrah.

 Jannat al Mualla

-It is the mountain on which the cave of Hira is located.
-The historic cave of Hira is the one where the Prophet Muhammad S.A.W would meditate before his PBUH prophethood.
-He PBUH received his first revelation there while he was meditating.
-Recommended: 6 Facts every Muslim should know about Hira Cave in Makkah
+Jabal Nur is the mountain on which the cave of Hira is located.
+The historic cave of Hira is the one where Prophet Muhammad ﷺ received his first revelation.

 Cave of Thaur

-The library is on the walking distance from Masjid al-Haram but still, you will not find many people visiting the place.
 In my opinion, this Zayarat place in Makkah should be on the top of the list to visit.
-Recommended: Should we celebrate the Birthday of Prophet Muhammad S.A.W (Eid Milad Nabi)?

-This mosque is located at Al Haram Street.
-Tradition narrates that once prophet Muhammad S.A.W was reciting the Holy Quran there when a group of Jinns passing by stood to hear more recitation.
-Many people who visit Makkah and Madina try to offer at least one prayer in Masjid al-Jinn which is a Ziyarat place in Makkah.
-Recommended: 7 lesser known Facts about Jinns from the Holy Quran and Hadith
+Once Prophet Muhammad ﷺ was reciting the Holy Quran at this mosque when a group of Jinns passing by stood to hear more recitation.
+Many people who visit Makkah, try to offer at least one prayer in Masjid al-Jinn.

 Mount Abu Qubais